-This report compiles time series data for the indicators required to calculate an overall index and presents data for 2014 to 2019 (where possible).
-Time series will be built up year-on-year and trend analysis will become the focus in future editions of this report.
+This report compiles time series data for the indicators required to calculate an overall index and presents data for 2014 to 2020 (where possible).

 No attempt is made to define appropriate levels, desired trends or targets for any of the indicators.
 This report continues to provide a platform upon which this broadened set of indicators for Guernsey can be built into measures of performance in future years.